cauhenrygu/DePoker/README.md

 # ...
 ~~~

-As long as the local node stays open, `roomId` will keep increasing (0, 1, 2, 3, …) and reputations will accumulate across rounds.
+As long as the local node stays open, `roomId` will keep increasing (0, 1, 2, 3, …) and reputations will accumulate across rounds, but also differ as there are always "dishonest players".

 ---